-- 25. There is a clearly articulated governance policy, reviewed at least annually, setting out the roles and responsibilities of the directors and the different Committees and Working Parties, together with policies regarding delegations, decision making powers, conflicts of interest, data protection, reporting requirements, appointment of advisers and climate change. - 26.
+- appointment of advisers and climate change. - 25.
 A strategic and operational plan is reviewed quarterly together with a detailed governance report.
 Performance of the Trust as a whole, including the Trustee, is measured against these documents.
 Risks are a standing item on each Committee and Board meeting.
 All core documents and board papers, including training, are readily available to Directors on Cheviot's extranet.